hnguyen0907008/Nguyen_Abushammala_RokuApp/README.md

 Running on port 4000

 ## Installation
+Activate MAMP/WAMP before running the project on localhost.
 Please install these packages to run the project
 - Node Modules
 - HBS
 - MySQL
 - Express
-Activate MAMP/WAMP before running the project on localhost

 ## Media Files
 This is the folder that contains all the media files.
 Please extract all 3 folders: movies, tvshows, audio and put them into the public folder.